synw/goregraph/README.md

 - [ ] Add cors headers option
 - [ ] Add options to limit the dbs and tables that can be queried
 - [ ] Ratelimit requests
+- [ ] Consider adding some authentication or token mechanism (suggestions are welcome)
 - [ ] More queries